 The popularity has decreased after Zoom had some privacy issues.
 There are organizations that for that reason no longer (want to) work with this meeting software.
 Zoom has since worked hard to get security in order.
 For example, you can now lock video rooms and work with unique pin codes.
 There is also a waiting room where the meeting organizer has to admit or reject people manually.
 Security has therefore improved considerably, but Zoom has not yet been able to (completely) restore trust.

 A board meeting should always follow the same format - if all goes well.
-Often, a template is used.
+Often, a board meeting template is used.
 More and more board meeting organizers choose to use meeting software.
 This automatically brings structure to the board meetings.

 Usually, the management assistant or executive secretary creates the agenda for the board meeting.
 Input is provided by the CEO and the chairman.